 The browser-side glue

-We compile with wasm-pack build --target web --out-dir public/wasm, which produces a small ES-module JS shim plus the .wasm binary.
-Both live under /public/wasm/ so they are served as static assets at known URLs.
+The build is wasm-pack build --target web --out-dir public/wasm, which produces a small ES-module JS shim and the .wasm binary.
+Both live under /public/wasm/ and are served as static assets at known URLs.

-The parser lives in a Web Worker so the main thread stays responsive while the parser chews through a million records:
+The parser runs in a Web Worker so the main thread stays responsive while the wasm module chews through a million records:

 // public/workers/parse.js